Yue ware: Evolution

 Yue ware was highly valued and was used as tribute for the imperial court of China in the 9th century.
 Significantly, it was also used in China's most revered Famen Temple in Shaanxi Province.
 Yue ware was exported to the Middle East early on.
-In an early example of Chinese influences on Islamic pottery, shards of Yue ware have been excavated in Samarra, Iraq,.
+In an early example of Chinese influences on Islamic pottery, shards of Yue ware have been excavated in Samarra, Iraq.
 From the 8th to the 11th centuries, it was also exported to East Asia, South Asia, and East Africa.

 A particularly refined form of Yue ware is the Mi-se Yue ware (秘色越器, or 秘色青瓷, "Secret color Yue ware") found in the Famen Temple and dated to the 9th century.
 This ware was undecorated but characterized by a smooth and thin glaze of a light color, either yellowish green or bluish green.

-Korean celadons were thought to be influenced by Yue ware by the 11th century, and displayed a bluer glaze through the use of low-iron and low-titania lime glazes, closer to the eutectic ideal.
+Korean celadons were thought to be influenced by Yue ware by the 9th-10th centuries, and displayed a bluer glaze through the use of low-iron and low-titania lime glazes, closer to the eutectic ideal.
 However, the Koreans developed their own bluish-green celadon glazes by the Koryo dynasty, that was different from those of Yue wares.